042. Clippy, The F*cking Clown

 The Assistant was one part of an enormous release of Office.
 The remainder of this chapter details some of the other challenges in building Office 97 on the platform and infrastructure described in the previous section.
 The product reviews were ultimately mixed, but hardly universal, as we will see in the end of this chapter.

-The journey of Clippy (in spite of our best efforts that is what the feature came to be called) is one that parallels the PC for me in so many ways.
-It is not simply a failed feature, or that back-handed compliment of a feature that was simply too early like so many Microsoft features but represents that final attempt at trying to fix the desktop metaphor for typical or normal people so they could use a computer.
+The journey of Clippy (in spite of our best efforts that was what the feature came to be called) was one that parallels the PC for me in so many ways.
+It was not simply a failed feature, or that back-handed compliment of a feature that was simply too early like so many Microsoft features.
+Rather Clippy represented a final attempt at trying to fix the desktop metaphor for typical or normal people so they could use a computer.
 What everyone came to realize was that the PC was a generational change and that for those growing up with a PC, it was just another arbitrary and random device in life that one just used.
 As we would learn, kids didn’t need different software.
 They just needed access to a PC.
 Once they had a PC they would make cooler, faster, and more fun documents with Office than we were.
 It was kids that loved WordArt and the new graphics in Word and PowerPoint, and they used them easily and more frequently than Boomers or Gen X trying to map typewriters to what a computer could do.
 It was not the complexity that was slowing people down, but the real concern that the wrong thing could undo hours of work.
 Kids did not have that fear (yet).
 We needed to worry less about dumbing the software down and more about how more complex things could get done in a way that had far less risk.

 The other lesson from the Clippy experience is clearly how amazing it was that Microsoft even considered such a high-risk feature.
 Imagine doing a feature that you know at launch will have some people significantly annoyed with you but doing so also knowing that you could reach some other new customers or bring joy to customers that were otherwise worried.
 The whole business relies on upgrading existing customers and attracting new customers when all of them have an option of doing nothing or going to one of several competitors.
 The Microsoft that made Clippy is the risk-taking company that I admired so much.
 It was the failure of Clippy and the lack of repercussions that in a sense that cemented my own connection to the company.
 I got way more grief outside the company than inside.